-Prescription drug abuse is a rising concern in Fresno.
+Prescription drug use is a rising concern in Fresno.
 A person may misuse their own medication, steal a loved one’s medication or purchase pills off the street.

-In addition to prescription opioid pain relievers, frequently abused prescription medications include:
+In addition to prescription opioid pain relievers, frequently used prescription medications include:

 - Ativan (lorazepam)

 - Librium (chlordiazepoxide)

 - Restoril (temazepam)